S.C. Lamego

-Sporting Clube de Lamego (abbreviated as SC Lamego) is a Portuguese football club based in Lamego in the district of Viseu.
+Sporting Clube de Lamego (abbreviated as SC Lamego, Sporting de Lamego or Sp.
+Lamego) is a Portuguese football club based in Lamego in the district of Viseu.

-Background

 SC Lamego currently plays in the Terceira Divisão Série B which is the fourth tier of Portuguese football.
 The club was founded in 1934 and they play their home matches at the Estádio dos Remédios in Lamego.
 The stadium is able to accommodate 3,500 spectators.

+History

-The club is affiliated to Associação de Futebol de Viseu and has competed in the AF Viseu Taça.
+The club was established on 4 June 1934 as the branch number 63 of Sporting Clube de Portugal (Sporting CP).
+The club, which is affiliated to Associação de Futebol de Viseu, has competed in the AF Viseu Taça.
 The club has also entered the national cup competition known as Taça de Portugal on numerous occasions.